 (1) Includes repurchase of common stock under the share repurchase program.
-No distributions or dividends have been paid during the periods presented.
+Except for the Special Dividend, no distributions or dividends have been paid during the periods presented.

 Cash Flows

 Operating Activities

 Our primary source of cash from operating activities is cash collections from our customers.
 The majority of our revenue is generated from credit card transactions and is typically settled within one to five business days.
 Our primary uses of cash for operating activities are for the payment of royalties to content contributors, employee-related expenditures and the payment of other operating expenses incurred in the ordinary course of business.